Northern and Shell (N&S) is a media group which owns and publishes various popular media titles including The Daily Express and OK! Magazine.

 To further enhance customer information, N&S wanted to introduce a social media log-in profile option to pull in real-time, rich data to customise its marketing campaigns (on and offline), monitor competitions entered and provide more targeted advertising and content that compelled the reader.
 In addition, by introducing the cookie element into its technology platform through the implementation of Krux, N&S is now able to understand its customers’ interests outside its own website, which enhances user profiles and assists with audience segmentation.

-The project was completed in six months with no significant distraction to the day-to-day running of the organisation.
+The whole process took six months, but it caused no significant distraction to the day-to-day running of the organisation